 - bok choy

-People can include green leafy vegetables in their diet in salads, side dishes, soups, and dinners.
+People can eat these vegetables in salads, side dishes, soups, and dinners.
 Combine them with a source of lean protein, such as chicken or tofu.

 Whole grains contain high levels of fiber and more nutrients than refined white grains.